-- Steward is a lending platform that specializes in sustainable farms and regenerative agriculture practices
+- Steward is a lending platform specializing in sustainable farms and regenerative agriculture practices.

-- The founder was a co-founder of Fundrise, one of the largest real estate platforms to date
+- The founder co-founded Fundrise, one of the largest real estate platforms.

-- Deals are structured as debt, so participants are loaning money for a pre-determined timeframe
+- Deals are structured as debt, so participants loan money for a pre-determined timeframe.

-- With a minimum of $100, the platform is extremely accessible
+- With a minimum of $100, the platform is highly accessible

 - Most deals do not require lenders to be accredited

-- There have been 60+ deals successfully funded on the platform since inception
+- There have been 60+ deals successfully funded on the platform since the inception

-- Most deals are made with interest rates ranging from 5% to 10% and are structured as mortgage loans
+- Most sales are made with interest rates ranging from 5% to 10% and are structured as mortgage loans

 - Steward charges lenders no fees